ZanzyTHEbar/WyrmLock/docs/projectbrief.md

    - The use of interfaces and abstractions allows for easier testing and mocking of dependencies.

 ## Summary
-Applock-go demonstrates a clever use of Linux's process monitoring and control capabilities to implement application-level security.
+WyrmLock demonstrates a clever use of Linux's process monitoring and control capabilities to implement application-level security.
 It leverages kernel-level notifications rather than file system hooks or executable modifications, making it relatively non-intrusive to the system while still providing effective controls.